mdouchin/termux-postgis-script/README.md

 # and overwrite it with the previosly backuped data
 ./liz.sh re

+# Restart PostgreSQL and SSHD services
+# And display the SSH user and the IP addresses
+# This must not be necessary since this command is automatically run at startup
+# But you can call it anytime needed
+./liz/sh st
 ```

+### Startup

+The installation has added a script `~/.bash_profile` which will be **run automatically at startup**.
+This wil let you have a working PostgreSQL and sshd server after starting a new Termux session.
+No need to manually run the command `./liz.sh st`

+### Use PostgreSQL

 After installing PostgreSQL/PostGIS with the `./liz.sh in` command, you have a full PostgreSQL server with: